YouTuber Lele Pons Falls Through Glass Door in Viral Video

 Lele Pons took to social media on Tuesday to share a video of herself falling through a glass door in the middle of her TikTok routine.

 The 13-second clip showed the YouTuber rocking out to Jose De Las Heras and Ghetto Flow's song "Culo."
-But after taking a few steps back, she appeared to trip and crash through a glass door.
-The video then showed the social celeb sprawled on the floor among the shattered pieces.
-The person filming the video could also be heard saying, 'Oh, s—t" and seen rushing towards her.
+But after taking a few steps back, Pons appeared to trip and crash through a glass door.
+The video then showed the social celeb lying on the floor among the shattered pieces.
+The person filming the video could also be heard saying, 'Oh, s--t" and seen rushing towards her.

 "Still learning how to do these TikToks dances" Pons tweeted along with a series of emojis. "(Wait for it)."